Fan Fiction, Sex Gods and Single Girls

 But Alice hadn't stopped there.

-The following day, she handed Bella a folder containing well-thought-out seating charts she'd made the previous evening.
-Each showed Bella and Edward's two tables—all sixteen seats—filled in with everyone's names.
-Alice had mapped out three proposed rotations—one for each course—for further mixing and mingling.
+The following day, she'd handed Bella a folder containing well-thought-out seating charts she'd made the previous evening.
+Each showed Bella and Edward's tables—all sixteen seats—filled in with everyone's names.
+Alice had mapped out three rotations—one for each course—for further mixing and mingling.
 During the course of dinner's courses, no one would sit by the same person twice.